TheLittlePrincess/Final_project/README.md

 (Deliverable 3 stars below)
 - Applied K neighbors to the model
+- Selected Github pages as our option for the dashboard
 - Created a [dashboard](https://github.com/TheLittlePrincess/TheLittlePrincess.github.io) on github pages
+- Included a tab for interacting with the model, one for the process and one for the [team](https://thelittleprincess.github.io/team.html)
 - Applied an interactive element to the [dashboard](https://github.com/TheLittlePrincess/TheLittlePrincess.github.io)
-- Selected Github pages as our option for the dashboard

 ## Summary
 After completing our ETL process with reliable and concise data, we have consolidated our data into a table that contains data by zipcode, including the trash output along with income and population data.
 We were then able to upload that information into our database and train a first version of our model.